Radiant-Cut Diamonds Buying Guide: Modern & Durable

 Finding the Best Radiant-Cut Diamonds Online

-If you’re buying a radiant-cut diamond, remember that you won’t be able to tell the cut quality from a certificate alone.
+If you’re buying a radiant-cut diamond, remember that you won’t be able to tell the cut quality from a grade report alone.
 It’s absolutely essential to see the diamond perform up close to find one with great cut quality and avoid clarity that’s not eye-clean.

 James Allen has a major advantage for those looking for an engagement ring.
 They offer hundreds of engagement ring settings to choose from, including many styles that Blue Nile doesn’t offer.